Moosomin-Montmartre

-Moosomin is a provincial electoral district for the Legislative Assembly of Saskatchewan, Canada.
-Located in southeastern Saskatchewan, this constituency was one of 25 created for the 1st Saskatchewan general election in 1905.
+Moosomin-Montmartre is a provincial electoral district for the Legislative Assembly of Saskatchewan, Canada.
+Located in southeastern Saskatchewan, this constituency was one of 25 created for the 1st Saskatchewan general election in 1905 under the name Moosomin.

 Formerly represented by speaker Don Toth, it is arguably one of the most conservative ridings in the province, having been in the hands of a centre-right party without interruption since 1975.
 It has never elected a member of the CCF or NDP, though the NDP came within 51 votes of winning it during its 1991 landslide.

 The largest centre in the constituency is the town of Moosomin.
 Other towns in the district include Grenfell, Kipling, Montmartre, Broadview, Whitewood, Rocanville and Wolseley.

+The riding was renamed Moosomin-Montmartre for the 2024 general election.